nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing statistics of internship applications : `stats`

-Displays statistics of the current list of internship applications based on the number of offered, in progress and rejected applications.
+Displays statistics of the current list of internship applications based on the number of offered, in-progress and rejected applications.

 Format: `stats`

 ### Selecting an internship application : `select`

-Selects and shows the details of the internship application at the specified `INDEX` `INDEX` refers to the index number shown in the displayed internship list and **must be a positive unsigned integer**.
+Selects and shows the details of the internship application at the specified `INDEX`. `INDEX` refers to the index number of the desired entry as shown in the displayed internship list and **must be a positive unsigned integer**.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note about `select`:**<br>

-An internship application entry must be selected via the `select` command before the `edit`, `addtask` and `deltask` commands can be used.
+An internship application entry must be selected via the `select` command before the `edit`, `addtask`, `deltask`, `mail` and `remark` commands can be used.

 </div>